lpowell/SimplePowerShellHTTPServer/README.md

     curl 192.168.10.1:1234/blue.txt --output blue.txt

+## Command Execution
+Commands can be executed in the current scope by submitting any request with the Action and Command headers.
+This must be enabled by starting the server with the CommandExecute switch.
+Commands cannot be executed by default.
+Commands can be executed from the command line or the included index page.

+Example request

+    curl 192.168.10.1:1234 -H "Action: CommandExecute" -H "Command: Get-Process"

+The server directory can also be queried via command line or index.
+This operation is separate from command execution and cannot currently be turned off.

+Example request

+    Invoke-WebRequest 192.168.10.1:1234 -Headers @{"Action"="DirectoryList"}

+All command execution results are returned as strings.

 ## Server Operation
 The server can be shut down by sending any request with the Action header.
 Additionally, the sample index page includes a shutdown button.